 To examine how the diasporic groups engage with the internet and social media to enhance self-representation and journalistic practices.

 To discuss and assess the possibilities of the establishment of a journal titled ‘Journalism and Diaspora’ for the publication of research findings in this subfield.

 MDRG’s research impacts on bridging the hiatus in journalism literature.

-MDRG’s research impacts on the understanding of the variations in the appropriation and adaption of professional values by the practitioners of diasporic media.
+MDRG’s research impacts on the understanding of the variations in the appropriation and adaptation of professional values by the practitioners of diasporic media.

-MDRG’s research impacts on the inclusion of diasporic media in taught postgraduate programmes and research degree programmes.
+MDRG’s research impacts on the inclusion of journalism of diaspora/diasporic media in taught postgraduate programmes and research degree programmes.